API Reference

 Proxies

 Requests are routed through our proxy pools automatically based on the pool parameter.
 Datacenter is the default — fast and cheap.
 Use pool: "residential" when sites block datacenter IPs.
-Sessemi manages all proxy infrastructure: TLS fingerprinting, session stickiness, geo-targeting, and rotation.
+Sessemi manages all proxy infrastructure: session stickiness, geo-targeting, and rotation.

 Wait Conditions